Grenoble, France - Twinned 1989

 The 'Capital of the French Alps' lies on the Isère River with mountain ranges on all sides.
 The city is home to many museums, galleries and green spaces, with the old fort of the Bastille offering a breath-taking view of the surrounding mountains.

-The Oxford-Grenoble Association and its French counterpart Alliance Grenoble-Oxford continue to help forge links, organizing memorable visits and supporting their fellow citizens' cross-Channel interests.
-The voluntary associations have also provided a meeting-point for French and British people at home by putting on social events.
+Since 1989 there have been regular exchanges involving educational, sporting, business, environmental and cultural groups.
+Oxford-Grenoble Association and its French counterpart Alliance Grenoble-Oxford help forge links, organizing memorable visits, supporting their fellow citizens' interests and providing a meeting point for French and British people at home by arranging social events.